Clemens von Ketteler: Boxer rebellion and death

 At 8.00 a.m. on 20 June, Ketteler, together with his interpreter and other associates, headed for the Zongli Yamen (the Ministry of Foreign Affairs) accompanied by armed escorts.
 At the western end of Xizongbu Hutong, only one block away from the ministry, the party was intercepted by a cart with what appeared to be Chinese Imperial lancers, though another source states they were Manchu Hushenying bannerman.
 One of them approached Ketteler's palanquin and shot Ketteler at point blank range.

 En Hai later gave himself up to the Allied occupying forces.
 He was subsequently tried and convicted, and was executed in Beijing on 31 December 1900 by beheading.
 He showed no emotion during interrogation, and was fully composed and calm, admitting to killing Ketteler, and even requested execution, saying "I received orders from my sergeant to kill every foreigner that came up the street...I am glad to die for having killed one of the enemies of my country."
 When questioned about whether he had consumed alcohol during the incident, En Hai said he had not "touched a drop".
 En Hai was praised as "brave and dignified", and called a "hero".

-Ketteler was succeeded by Dr. Alfons Mumm von Schwarzenstein as ambassador of the German Empire in Beijing, who signed the Boxer Protocol on behalf of Germany.
+Ketteler was succeeded by Alfons Mumm von Schwarzenstein as ambassador of the German Empire in Beijing, who signed the Boxer Protocol on behalf of Germany.
 After his death, his widow returned to America to be with her family.

 Personal life

-On 24 February 1897, he was married to the American heiress Matilda Cass Ledyard (1871–1960) in Detroit.
+On 24 February 1897, he was married to the American heiress Matilda Cass Ledyard in Detroit.
 Matilda (also known as Maud or Maude), a descendant of the Livingston and the Schuyler family, was the daughter of Mary (née L'Hommedieu) Ledyard and Henry Brockholst Ledyard Jr., president of the Michigan Central Railroad and the Union Trust Company.
 Her paternal grandfather was Henry Ledyard, a former mayor of Detroit, and her uncle, Lewis Cass Ledyard, was the personal lawyer of J. Pierpont Morgan.

 After returning to her family in America after his death, his widow, who never remarried, later lived at a villa in Florence, Italy, before leaving shortly before World War II.
 In 1942, she gave several pieces of art to the University of Michigan Museum of Art.
 In 1938, she bought a 90-acre estate in Canaan, Connecticut where she died in 1960.